 Also Read: Aerospace Engineering Colleges

 The process and systems of manufacturing across several industries offer individuals a wide variety of opportunities to make a career in Mechanical Engineering.
 Common tasks may include, overseeing quality of raw materials, efficient production lines, wastage of materials and a host of other responsibilities.

 Serving as a nuclear engineer, you will work in designing and maintenance of nuclear power plants in order to maintain efficiency and stability.
-In addition to that, tasks may include overseeing compliance with health, safety regulatory standards, solving operational problems, environmental concerns, amongst others.
-Nuclear engineers also frequently liaison with govt. officials and power management professionals to ensure proper functioning of nuclear power plants.
+In addition to that, tasks may include overseeing compliance with health, and safety regulatory standards, and solving operational problems, and environmental concerns, among others.
+Nuclear engineers also frequently liaison with govt. officials and power management professionals to ensure the proper functioning of nuclear power plants.